-On this webpage you can find candidate and campaign information for Community Representatives and Building/Townhouse Committees.
+On this webpage you can find candidate and campaign information for Community Representatives.

 There are many reasons why you should run to be a Community Representative.
 Being a Community Representative is a rewarding experience.
 It is an opportunity for you to work alongside your neighbours and TCHC staff to build vibrant communities.

 A candidate for a Community Representative must be:

 • A tenant, co-tenant or dependent of a tenant in the building or townhouse community where he/she is running.